 Given the biochemical and biophysical changes in brain tissue associated with GBM progression, we were motivated to investigate how glioma invasion is affected by the nature of cell-matrix adhesions and the mechanical properties of the ECM.
-In addition to exposing previously underappreciated correlations between expression of CD44, pro-oncogenic signals, and HA-synthesizing proteins, we have also found evidence that CD44-HA adhesion is intrinsically mechanosensitive and occurs on a faster time scale than integrinbased binding.
-Most importantly, we find that while both adhesion systems support robust two-dimensional motility, CD44-based adhesion is associated with broad lamellipodia and more directionally persistent migration.
-These differences extend to three-dimensional migration through constricted pores, as CD44-HA adhesion drives optimal invasion in a transwell paradigm.
+In addition to exposing previously underappreciated correlations between expression of CD44, pro-oncogenic signals, and HA-synthesizing proteins, we have also found evidence that CD44-HA adhesion is intrinsically mechanosensitive and occurs on a faster time scale than integrin-based binding.
+Most importantly, we find that although both adhesion systems support robust 2D motility, CD44-based adhesion is accompanied by extension of small, short-lived processes, whereas integrin-based adhesion is associated with broad lamellipodia and more directionally persistent migration.
+These differences extend to 3D migration through constricted pores, as CD44-HA adhesion drives optimal invasion in a transwell paradigm.

 To explain our transwell results, we assembled a model based on previously described models of glioma invasion through constricted spaces (42) and adhesion strength on cell migration (43).
 Based on these and our observations, we propose a model in which optimal cell invasion requires a balance between cell-matrix adhesion and turnover (Fig. 6).
-In other words, we postulate that while CD44 alone can support cell adhesion, these adhesions are less mechanically reinforced than those formed by integrins.
-Consistent with this idea, integrin ligation is accompanied by formation of actomyosin bundles and focal adhesions (Fig. 3C-D), which slows migration through narrow pores.
-This model is supported by our measurements of adhesion, spreading, and migration on two-dimensional bare HA surfaces, where the finding that CD44 can support adhesion without lamellapodial spreading suggests that the latter is not required for robust adhesion or migration.
-Thus, invasion through threedimensional pores is not directly predictable from two-dimensional motility alone, which is broadly consistent with the recent observation that two-dimensional protrusive propensity predicts three-dimensional migration speed much more accurately than does twodimensional migration speed (44).
+In other words, we postulate that although CD44 alone can support cell adhesion, these adhesions are less mechanically reinforced than those formed by integrins.
+Consistent with this idea, integrin ligation is accompanied by formation of actomyosin bundles and focal adhesions (Fig. 3C and D), which slows migration through narrow pores.
+This model is supported by our measurements of adhesion, spreading, and migration on 2D bare HA surfaces, where the finding that CD44 can support adhesion without lamellipodial spreading suggests that the latter is not required for robust adhesion or migration.
+Thus, invasion through 3D pores is not directly predictable from 2D motility alone, which is broadly consistent with the recent observation that 2D protrusive propensity predicts 3D migration speed much more accurately than does 2D migration speed (44).
 Therefore, previously described causal relationships between CD44 expression, tumor size, and survival time in vivo (7) may not only be due to CD44-mediated stimulation of canonical pro-oncogenic signaling, but also through promotion of glioma invasion by biophysical mechanisms.

-Using transwell assays and engineered HA hydrogels, we have demonstrated that in a range of timescales from 0.5-24 h, CD44 is capable of supporting glioma cell adhesion in the absence of integrin engagement.
-Ultimately, our results indicate that CD44 may serve a directly pro-invasive function through the formation of short-lived matrix adhesions.
-Previous studies support the first observation that HA promotes glioma cell invasion, either by addition of HA into a Matrigel coating (45), addition of soluble HA in the cell culture medium, (46) or overexpression of the HA synthases HAS1 (47) or HAS2 (48).
-Consistent with these earlier studies, we have directly shown that adsorption of HA onto transwell membranes strongly enhances invasion in a CD44-dependent manner.
-While integrins have been extensively demonstrated to contribute to GBM tumor growth and invasion (49, 50), our data suggest a complex interplay between integrins and CD44 that remains to be fully elucidated.
+Using transwell assays and engineered HA hydrogels, we have demonstrated that in a range of timescales from 0.5 to 24 hours, CD44 is capable of supporting glioma cell adhesion in the absence of integrin engagement.
+Ultimately, our results indicate that CD44 may serve a directly proinvasive function through the formation of short-lived matrix adhesions.
+Previous studies support the first observation that HA promotes glioma cell invasion, either by addition of HA into a Matrigel coating (45), addition of soluble HA in the cell culture medium (46), or overexpression of the HA synthases HAS1 (47) or HAS2 (48).
+Consistent with these earlier studies, we have directly shown that adsorption of HA onto transwell membranes strongly enhances invasion in a CD44dependent manner.
+Although integrins have been extensively demonstrated to contribute to GBM tumor growth and invasion (49, 50), our data suggest a complex interplay between integrins and CD44 that remains to be fully elucidated.